OpenSO2/so2control/src/camera/readme.md

 SO2 Camera: Camera subsystem
 ============================

-This implements the actual camera/framegrabber interface and will mostly be a framegrabber SDK wrapper to allow for the undelying SDK to be changed.
+This implements the actual camera/framegrabber interface and mostly is a framegrabber SDK wrapper to allow for the underlying SDK to be changed.
 This can also be used to mock the hardware functions for unit/integration testing.